OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 The code for the meter, unit and conversion pages should be considered so we are consistent in all the code.

-TODO The group page needs to have the [default_graphic_unit](#default_graphic_unit) added as was done for meters.
+The group page needs to have the [default_graphic_unit](#default_graphic_unit) added as was done for meters.
 This is on all pages/modals and everyone can see this information One other difference is the menu will also include the "no unit" option (now allowed on meter page) and that will be the default value on group creation unless the admin chooses another value.
 Finally, the way to determine the values to display on the default graphic unit menu is different than for meters as [described elsewhere](#determining-compatible-units):

     Set allowedDefaultGraphicUnit = unitsCompatibleWithMeters(metersInGroup(group_id))